Cosmian/cloudproof-big-data/README.md

 ```

-Please note that this query retrieved first name or last name is 'Douglas'.
+Please note that this query retrieved first name or last name is equal to 'Douglas'.

 #### Direct Decryption